ExitoLab/thinkific_challenge/README.md

 Pls replace `generated_token` with the generated token once you do send post request to  `/v1/register` end point

+`output_images` folder contains screenshot of the test i need to confirm that all the end points are working fine.
+This test was done using `postman`

 ## Stack includes

 1. Flask framework